 Suns and Neons above Kazakhstan

-YARAT Contemporary Art Space presents Suns and Neons above Kazakhstan A group exhibition brings together seminal works of the 1990s and the early 2000s, from the artists Erbossyn Meldibekov, Bakhyt Bubicanova, Galim Madanov and Zauresh Terekbay, Almagul Menlibayeva, Yelena Vorobyeva and Viktor Vorobyev, Rustam Khalfin, Said Atabekov, Creoleax Centr, Alexander Ugay as well as new commissions by emerging artists: Asel Kadyrkhanova, Nurakhmet Nurbol, Suinbike Suleimenova and Gaisha Madanova.
+Artists: Erbossyn Meldibekov, Bakhyt Bubicanova, Galim Madanov and Zauresh Terekbay, Almagul Menlibayeva, Yelena Vorobyeva and Viktor Vorobyev, Rustam Khalfin, Said Atabekov, Creoleax Centr, Alexander Ugay, Asel Kadyrkhanova, Nurakhmet Nurbol, Suinbike, and Gaisha Madanova.

-The exhibition aims to deconstruct a romanticized image of Kazakhstan as a vast and largely unpopulated geography that for decades played upon the collective imagination.
-It addresses various narratives of national history, from a post-colonial to a critical perspective, while discovering, mapping and voicing changing attitudes and concerns across generations.
-The exhibition explores the shifts and breaks within the construct of Kazakh national and cultural identity during a short timespan of its independence.
-It is an exhibition of Suns and Neons above Kazakhstan, of landscape and cityscape.
-Of artists dealing with history and nation building and an emerging generation concerned with private life and the emancipation of the individual within the isolated reality of city life.
+YARAT Contemporary Art Space presents Suns and Neons above Kazakhstan, a group exhibition that brings together seminal works of the 1990s and early 2000s.
+The exhibition aims to deconstruct a romanticized image of Kazakhstan as a vast and largely unpopulated geographical area that for decades played upon the collective imagination.
+It addresses various narratives of national history, from a post-colonial to a critical perspective, while discovering, mapping, and voicing the changing attitudes and concerns across generations.
+The exhibition explores the shifts and breaks within the construct of Kazakhstan’s national and cultural identity during a short timespan of its independence.
+It is an exhibition of landscapes and cityscapes; of artists dealing with history and nation-building; and of an emerging generation concerned with private life and the emancipation of the individual within the isolated reality of urban life.

 Since 1991, like other CIS countries, Kazakhstan went through various socio-economic shifts radically changing its cultural fabric.
 An emerging generation of artists, growing up during the booming 2000s, did not experience the nationalistic euphoria of the 1990s and do not romanticize their country's past or heritage.
 They are the new city kids, aware of global networks and social media, resisting confinement and societal designations around them.
 Their concerns are much more individual and their works draw both from illusions and disillusionments, hope and disappointments of life entrapped within the city...